eetchen/eetchen.github.io/_pages/about.md

 </center>

 # News
+**2025.01** We are pleased to announce the acceptance of our new paper "BridgeNet: Comprehensive and Effective Feature Interactions via Bridge Feature for Multi-task Dense Predictions", accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI).

 **2025.01** We have two papers "HiSplat:Hierarchical 3D Gaussian Splatting for Generalizable Sparse-View Reconstruction" and "GeoX: Geometric Problem Solving Through Unified Formalized Vision-Language Pre-training", accepted by International Conference on Learning Representations (ICLR), 2025.
 And one paper "All-in-One: Transferring Vision Foundation Models into Stereo Matching" accepted by Association for the Advancement of Artificial Intelligence (AAAI).
 We also have one paper "ClipSAM: CLIP and SAM collaboration for zero-shot anomaly segmentation" accepted by Neurocomputing.

 **2024.11** We have seven new papers accepted recently.
 Including one paper accepted by T-CSVT: Efficient Architecture Search via Bi-level Data Pruning; there papers accepted by T-MM: Lightweight Model Pre-training via Language Guided Knowledge Distillation, WI3D:Weakly Incremental 3D Detection via Vision Foundation Models, ShapeGPT:3D Shape Generation with A Unified Multi-modal Language Model; two paper accepted by Neurocomputing: Instruct Pix-to-3D:Instructional 3D object generation from a single image, Revisiting 3D visual grounding with Context-aware Feature Aggregation; and one paper accepted by RAL: Unbounded-GS:Extending 3D Gaussian Splatting with Hybrid Representation for Unbounded Large-Scale Scene Reconstruction.